ARM-DOE/ADI/README.md

   vap to verify the ADI installation worked properly.*

 - untar the file and copy the resulting `adi_home` directory to somewhere you want to work from, say, `~/Documents` or your home directory in /Users, i.e. `~`.
 These instructions will assume you copied it into `~`.
-- A core database named dsdb has been provided in /usr/local/share.
-Create the directory path ~/adi_home/data/db/sqlite, `mkdir -p ~/adi_home/data/db/sqlite`
+- Create the directory path for the core database in ~/adi_home/data/db/sqlite, `mkdir -p ~/adi_home/data/db/sqlite`
-- Copy the core dsdb into it`cp ???waiting_for_input????/dsdb/*core.sqlite   ~/adi_home/data/db/sqlite/dsdb.sqlite`
+- From within that directory download and unzip a core database [dsdb.sqlite.gz] (https://engineering.arm.gov/~gaustad/dsdb.sqlite.gz).
 - Enter your home directory and create a new file named .db_connect with the following entries
   - `dsdb_data    sqlite    <your_home_directory>/adi_home/data/db/sqlite/dsdb.sqlite`
   - `dsdb_read    sqlite    <your_home_directory>/adi_home/data/db/sqlite/dsdb.sqlite`